 Parts of a Research Paper:

-Here is a comprehensive list of the parts a research paper should have.
+Here is a comprehensive list of the parts a research paper could/should have.
 Of course, the parts presented here may correspond to a monograph or more complex paper.
+Evaluating the sections relevant for your current situation is the task at hand.

-Since this semester we will work on a more simple document, explore the web and come up with the basic parts a paper should have (in your opinion).
+Since this semester we will work on a more simple document (15 pages, 15 references), explore the web and come up with the basic parts a paper should have for this class.
+This finished, organized list needs to be submitted by Friday, August 28.

-Your task for today is to write down a list of those parts and decide the order they should have.
-You can do this in pairs.
+Once again, your task is to explore different academic websites, read, understand, make decisions, write down a list of those parts and decide the order they should have.
+You can do this in pairs or groups.

 - Title page